 Scheduling Eligibility Inversion - When a more important task is blocked by a less important task.
-This is usually caused by synchronization, where a more important task must wait for a less important task to release a required resource, which can in turn be blocked by a task of intermediate importance.
-The classical example is priority inversion in a system with a priority-based scheduler.
+This is usually caused by synchronization, where a

-Governed by - An object A that has been assigned (either by default or via an explicit method call) to the MonitorControlPolicy α is said to be governed by α .
+Governed by - An object A that has been assigned (either by default or via an explicit method call) to the MonitorControlPolicy $\alpha$ is said to be governed by $\alpha$ .